yaseryacoob/GAN-Scanner/README.md

 <img src="./data/GAN_CLASSIFIER.png" width="450">

 ## Open-World Detection Accuracy
 Several targeted experiments were conducted to determine how GAN-Scanner performs in an open-world environment.
-Three datasets of real images were used, to assess performance under different/unknown data distributions.
+Three datasets of real images were used to assess performance under different/unknown data distributions.

-[MFC 19-20](https://mfc.nist.gov/#pills-overview) is a NIST collected dataset for Forenisc Analysis.
-UMD-BLEND is derived from over 50K images: (a) IARPA JANUS-CS3 Face Recogniton dataset, (b) [FaceBook Fairness Dataset](https://ai.facebook.com/blog/shedding-light-on-fairness-in-ai-with-a-new-data-set), (c) Boston and Marine Corp Marathons, Flicker-based Dataset (UMD), (d) and Women's March in DC Flicker-based Dataset (UMD).
+1. [MFC 19-20](https://mfc.nist.gov/#pills-overview) is a NIST collected dataset for Forenisc Analysis.

+2. UMD-BLEND is derived from over 50K images from: (a) IARPA JANUS-CS3 Face Recogniton dataset, (b) [FaceBook Fairness Dataset](https://ai.facebook.com/blog/shedding-light-on-fairness-in-ai-with-a-new-data-set), (c) Boston and Marine Corp Marathons, Flicker-based Dataset (UMD), (d) and Women's March in DC Flicker-based Dataset (UMD).
 The UMD dataset is the most diverse, and therefore the best reflection of real world data at scale.
 It covers two decades of camera technology, subject matter, resolution and image composition.

-Finally, FFHQ-Extension is a 27K images previously unreleased, FFHQ-sourced, from Nvidia's original collection (the release is for this specific detection task).
+3. FFHQ-Extension is a 27K images previously unreleased, FFHQ-sourced, from Nvidia's original collection (the release is for this specific detection task).

 The GAN generators varied, between  StyleGAN2-related algorithms (these strongly operate in the same latent space), mixed or significant variants of StyleGAN2,  non CNN architectures as well as StyleGAN3.
 The following detection accuracy reflects open-world performance of GAN-Scanner.
 Note that for StyleGAN3 we provide 4 different test results that correspond to two configurations provided by Nvidia, config-r and config-t.